-March Madness 2021: Printable bracket, key players for Oregon originally appeared on NBC Sports Northwest
+March Madness 2021: Printable bracket, key players in NCAA Tournament originally appeared on NBC Sports Boston

 The 68 teams that will participate in this year’s NCAA Tournament were revealed on Selection Sunday.